-In this article, we’ll show you how to add a slide panel menu in WordPress themes without writing any code.
+In this article, we’ll guide you through adding a slide panel menu to your WordPress theme.
+Best of all, you can do this without writing any code.

 Why Add a Slide Panel Menu in WordPress Themes?